xmu-xiaoma666/External-Attention-pytorch/README_EN.md

 <!--
 -------
-*If this project is helpful to you, welcome to give a ***star***.*
+*If this project is helpful to you, welcome to give a*star***.*

-*Don't forget to ***follow*** me to learn about project updates.*
+*Don't forget to*follow*me to learn about project updates.*

 -->

 -------

-🔥🔥🔥 **As a supplement to the project, a object detection codebase [YOLOAir](https://github.com/iscyy/yoloair) has recently been newly opened, which integrates various attention mechanisms in the object detection algorithm.
+🔥🔥🔥As a supplement to the project, a object detection codebase [YOLOAir](https://github.com/iscyy/yoloair) has recently been newly opened, which integrates various attention mechanisms in the object detection algorithm.
 The code is simple and easy to read.
 Welcome to play and star🌟!**

 ![image](https://user-images.githubusercontent.com/33897496/184842902-9acff374-b3e7-401a-80fd-9d484e40c637.png)